Hamid Ashraf

-Hamid Ashraf (حمید اشرف; December 31, 1946 – June 29, 1976) was one of the original member and later the leader of the Organization of Iranian People's Fedai Guerrillas (OIPFG) that waged a guerrilla warfare against the former Pahlavi regime in Iran from February 8, 1971 till February 11, 1979, the Shah's fall.
+Hamid Ashraf (حمید اشرف; December 31, 1946 – June 29, 1976) was one of the original members and later the leader of the Organization of Iranian People's Fedai Guerrillas (OIPFG) that waged a guerrilla warfare against the former Pahlavi regime in Iran from February 8, 1971, till February 11, 1979, the Shah's fall.
 Hamid Ashraf played a key role in consolidating the OIPFG as a militant armed organisation against the Shah's regime.

 Personal life

 Hamid Ashraf was born in Tehran to an educated middle-class family.
 He was raised in Tehran and, for a few years, in Tabriz.
 He entered Tehran University, first as a physics students and then engineering.
 He was already involved in politics as a member of a newly formed underground leftist group called Jazani-Zarifi group in the Iranian left history.
 He was active in student movement as well as in sports, being the head of swimming team at the school of engineering at Tehran University.
 He had just been introduced to Bijan Jazani by his friend Farrokh Negahdar in 1965.
 This was when Jazani-Zarifi group, a leftist circle preparing for waging a guerrilla warfare in Iran against the regime.
 However, Jazani-Zarifi group was discovered by the secret police in 1968.
 Hamid Ashraf and a number of members were not disclosed to the SAVAK and survived the crackdown.